hollisjamison/vaccine-procurement/README.md

 - You must match a surplus with a shortage or vice versa.
 - Requirements that were not fulfilled completely should be entered back into the list so they can be fulfilled later.
 - Vaccine types much match (As in Moderna to Moderna, but you cannot fulfill a Pfizer request with a Moderna surplus)
-- Requirements should be stored and fullfiled in an oldest to newest format.
+- Requirements should be stored and fulfilled in an oldest to newest format.
 As requirements are partially fulfilled they should be moved to the front and are now deemed as new.

 ## Example 1
 ### Incoming Requirement